NMRPy/nmrpy/specifications/nmrpy.md

   - Description: Maximum value of the dataset used for Normalisation.
 - is_deconvoluted
   - Type: boolean
   - Description: Whether or not Deconvolution was performed.
+Retained for backward compatibility; quantification of individual peaks by deconvolution is recorded per peak in Quantification, together with the fitted parameters.
   - Default: False
 - is_baseline_corrected
   - Type: boolean
-  - Description: Whether or not Baseline correction was performed.
+  - Description: Whether or not global Baseline correction was performed.
   - Default: False

 ### Peak